 Yes, you can eat the skin of sweet potatoes.
-I have peeled the sweet potatoes in this recipe only because sometimes the skins can get tough on the grill.
-If you prefer, it’s fine to leave the skins on your sweet potatoes.
+I peel the sweet potatoes in this recipe only because sometimes the skins can get tough on the grill.
+If you prefer, it’s fine to leave the skin on your sweet potatoes.

 These grilled sweet potatoes are delicious as-is, but you can add other ingredients to customize this recipe to your tastes.

 - Vegetables: Feel free to combine your potatoes with other veggies such as mushrooms, asparagus, green beans, zucchini or red onions.